-- Iru was a clever girl.
+- 1. Iru was a very clever girl.
+She was fond of keeping others amazed by not telling her secret magic words. - 2.
+If she went to see the fairies at some other time, they turned into butterflies and flew away. - 3.
+Iru was a clever girl.
 She always kept her cousin, Grandpa amazed by telling him about mysterious things.
-The king's palace existed nowhere, so he could never find it. - 2.
+The king's palace existed nowhere, so he could never find it. - 4.
 Aunt Iru always pretended to have visited the fairies.
-Actually she always kept it a secret and the writer only conjectured that she visited them when all the boys were doing their lessons. - 3.
-Kusmi was eager to hear the story of Iru from her grandpa.
-It was a mere curiosity of a child that Kusmi asked him whether Iru was really a clever girl. - 4.
+Actually she always kept it a secret and the writer only conjectured that she visited them when all the boys were doing their lessons. - 5.
 Iru always kept others amazed and puzzled by telling them about secret things like the king's palace which she claimed to exist in their own house.
-But it did not really exist anywhere. - 5.
+But it did not really exist anywhere. - 6.
 Grandpa, when he was a boy, used to offer his seashell to Iru for telling him about the magic words.
 Sometimes, he also plucked green mangoes for her.
 But she never told him the magic words.
-Grandpa never succeeded in his efforts. - 6.
-Yes, Aunt Iru was really clever and wise beyond her years.
+Grandpa never succeeded in his efforts. - 7.
+Yes, Aunt Iru was really clever and wise beyond her age.
 She always ruled over the writer and kept him under illusion of having known about the king's palace, to have seen the fairies in the gloom among the thick roots of the old banyan tree and having seen a winged horse grazing in the meadows of the Hurry-Scurry Fields.
 But she never showed him these things.

-A. Study and underline the verbs of seeing in this passage.
+A. Study and underline the verbs of seeing in this passage: